tus/tus-resumable-upload-protocol/protocol.md

 ## Protocol Extensions

-Clients and Servers are encouraged to implement as many of the extensions described below as possible.
-Feature detection SHOULD be achieved using the `Tus-Extension` header in the response to an `OPTIONS` request.
+Clients and Servers are encouraged to implement as many of the extensions as possible.
+Feature detection SHOULD be achieved by the Client sending an `OPTIONS` request and the Server responding with a`Tus-Extension` header.

 ### Creation